What type of file will I get for the Kindle?

 I’m a small publisher, and would like to work with you to format a lot of books…

 Sounds great!
+We offer a discount to small publishers.
 Send us a message, and we can work something out.

 Are your epub files guaranteed to be accepted by Apple/B&N/Kobo/etc?